markusmoenig/Eldiron/docs/docs/characters_items/player_input.md

 cooldowns, and unlock checks as ordinary command-slot buttons.
 Selecting an enabled entry highlights it and activates the normal rules action targeting path; the panel stays open for subsequent choices until closed with its button, close control, `Tab`, or Escape.
-This makes the panel suitable for martial abilities and sandbox actions as well as magic; a game can later present a spellbook as a themed or filtered view without changing the ruleset action representation.
+This makes the generic panel suitable for martial abilities and sandbox actions as well as magic, while the Spellbook presents a themed and filtered view without changing the ruleset action representation.

+`ui.spellbook` opens the floating, draggable catalogue filtered to rules actions with `kind = "spell"`.
+The active screen's action-bar widget may configure its built-in Spellbook under `[ui.spellbook]`, including rows, columns, cell size, spacing, padding, icon inset, and labels.
+A separate screen widget with `role = "spellbook"` overrides that default when a game needs its own rectangle or frame and slot artwork.
+Both panels retain drag-to-slot and Assign behavior.

 Drag a panel entry onto a `command_slot` button to replace that player's quick slot.
 On touch or non-drag interfaces, use **Assign**, then click the action and